Onemind-Services-LLC/cloudmydc-docs/docs/netbox-hosting/netbox-plugins/netbox-cloud-pilot/Configure.md

 ## Prerequisites

-Before you begin, create a personal access token in VAP with full API access.
-This token will allow NetBox Cloud Pilot to interact with your NetBox instance.
-Learn how to create one [here](/account-and-pricing/personal-access-tokens).
+Before setting up the NetBox Cloud Pilot, it's essential to generate an **Extended Access** token within the Virtual Application Platform (VAP) that has full API access.
+This specific type of access token is necessary for the plugin to function correctly, enabling it to communicate effectively with your NetBox instance.
+Follow the [provided instructions](/account-and-pricing/personal-access-tokens) to create an Extended Access token.
 ## Configuration Process

 1. Navigate to the **NetBox Cloud Pilot** section on the sidebar menu and click on "Manage."
 This action opens the configuration form.